-- A cultural background or family environment that emphasizes appearance
+- A cultural background or family environment that emphasizes appearance;

-- Criticism of appearance or weight
+- Criticism of appearance or weight;

-- Exposure to negative attitudes about food and weight
+- Exposure to negative attitudes about food and weight;

-- Trauma, abuse, and other experiences that impact self-esteem
+- Trauma, abuse and other experiences that impact self-esteem.

 Certain biological factors also play a role in self-esteem and body image.
-Puberty can be a trigger for negative body image, since it brings about many physical and hormonal changes.
+Puberty can be a trigger for a negative body image, since it brings about many physical and hormonal changes.
 Adolescents going through puberty may experience weight gain and changes in physical appearance, as well as hormonal fluctuations that impact mood.